 The Committee shall have authority to select the employees, directors and consultants to be granted Awards, to determine the type, size and terms of the Awards, including without limitation, vesting criteria, methods of exercise, methods and form of settlement and any other terms and conditions, and to prescribe the form of the instruments embodying Awards.
 The Committee may specify the terms and conditions applicable to such Awards in an Award Agreement.
 The Committee shall be authorized to interpret the Plan and the Awards granted under the Plan, to establish, amend and rescind any rules and regulations relating to the Plan and to make any other determinations that it believes necessary or advisable for the administration of the Plan (including determinations relating to the satisfaction of the terms and conditions of Awards).
 The Committee may correct any defect or supply any omission or reconcile any inconsistency in the Plan or in any Award in the manner and to the extent the Committee deems desirable to carry it into effect.
 Any decision of the Committee in the administration of the Plan, as described herein, shall be final and conclusive.
-In connection with any Award, the Committee in its sole discretion may provide for vesting provisions that are different from the default vesting provisions that are contained in the Plan (except with respect to the Minimum Vesting Period, as defined under Section 4(g) hereof, to the extent applicable), and such alternative provisions shall not be deemed to conflict with the Plan.
+In connection with any Award, the Committee in its sole discretion may provise for vesting provisions that are different from the default vesting Period, as defined under Section 4(g) hereof, to the extent applicable), and such alternative provisions shall not be deemed to conflict with the Plan.